|

 removable from the front, however, Darwin recommends opening up the passage all the way

-I used Titebond II wood glue throughout construction and recommend that you use
+for cooling I used Titebond II wood glue throughout construction and recommend that you use

 something similar, especially on the wing.
 Pica recommends their brand of aliphatic glue,